• Skip to primary navigation

 How Is Discretionary Income Calculated On ICR?

-With REPAYE, and PAYE, and IBR, discretionary income is calculated by taking your adjusted gross income and subtracting 150% of the annual federal poverty amount in your state for your size of family.
+With PAYE and IBR, discretionary income is calculated by taking your adjusted gross income and subtracting 150% of the annual federal poverty amount in your state for your size of family.
 But with ICR, you income only 100% of the federal poverty line will be subtracted from your income.
 This means that your discretionary income (and your monthly payments) will be higher with ICR than with the other three repayment plans.

 The interest rate under the ICR plan is fixed for the life of the plan.
 It will be equal to the weighted average of the interest rates on all loans that are under the plan, rounded up to the nearest ⅛ of a percentage point.